IndieOutreach/scrape-twitch-v2.0/README.md

  - `id` - unique Twitch user ID
  - `display_name`- the streamer's name
  - `profile_image_url` - the streamer's profile picture
- - `total_views` - the total number of views (different than the calculated number IndieOutreach will use)
+ - `total_views` - A list of `{views: # views, date: UNIX_EPOCH_TIME}` objects.
+These objects represent the total number of views a streamer has at certain dates (different than the calculated number IndieOutreach will use)
  - `description` - user's bio
  - `num_followers` - number of followers this streamer has